Beginner's Guide to Peace - Losing the Way

 White House recording have revealed that the ever paranoid Nixon saw marijuana as a Communist plot to encourage radical protesters, homosexuality and “immorality in general” and hoped to use the commission’s report to go hard against those he saw as his enemies.
 To Nixon’s surprise, after a year of investigation, the Schafer Commission found no significant harmful effects to the use of cannabis and essentially recommended decriminalization.
-Furious, Nixon had the report buried and made sure that marijuana became permanently classified as a Schedule 1 drug meaning that it was dangerous, highly addictive and of no medical use, further damaging the future of medical research on the plant.
+Furious, Nixon had the report buried and made sure that marijuana became permanently classified as a Schedule 1 drug insinuating that it was dangerous, highly addictive and of no medical use, further damaging the future of medical research on the plant.
 As with his illegal bombing of Laos and Cambodia,

 Unintended Consequences Redux

 Once again, unintended consequences prevailed with black marketers and organized crime creating more potent and concentrated varieties of marijuana with higher THC or shifting to more easily smuggled but more addictive and potentially dangerous drugs such as cocaine and heroin.
 As with the government’s push for the introduction of methyl into industrial alcohol in the 1920’s, the US government’s financing of

 Additionally, as the US government’s push for the war on drugs intensified throughout the 1980’s and 1990’s, under both Democratic and Republican administrations, the prison population steady increased.
 At its peak, in 2008,